Algarve-Tourist.com

 The Praia do Vale Covo

-The following set of beaches are a little further from the centre of Carvoeiro but can be reached by a longer walk, cycle or short drive, taxi or Uber.
+The following set of beaches are a little further from the centre of Carvoeiro but can be reached by a short drive, taxi or Uber.

-The Praia do Carvalho (Oak beach) is an outstanding beach and a great choice if you are seeking to explore further from the centre of Carvoeiro.
+Praia do Carvalho ('Oak Beach') is an outstanding beach and an excellent choice for those seeking to explore beyond the centre of Carvoeiro.

 Praia do Carvalho beach